Add Oxygen Sensor To Old Car

 Most factory-installed single-wire sensors are located on the driver's side, about six inches below where the pipe attaches to the manifold.

-Some aftermarket suppliers suggest for an O2 to be placed 18" to 36" from the head.
+Some aftermarket suppliers suggest it be placed 18" to 36" from the head.
 If you're installing an aftermarket EFI kit (like an Edelbrock Pro Flo 4), it's best to follow the manufacturer's advice.

 For high-performance applications, several aftermarket companies warn against using stock exhaust manifolds and engine pipes.
-They suggest installing the bung in the collector of long-tube headers.
+They recommend installing it in the collector of long-tube headers.

-For non-header equipped cars, general consensus is O2 sensors mounted at least 6 to 8 inches from the engine will work fine.
+For non-header equipped cars, general consensus is to mount them at least 6 to 8 inches from the engine.

 Sensor Orientation